nubisproject/nubis-docs/RELEASING.md

 Each Nubis repository is allowed to follow it's own minor release tagging schedule.

-Major release bumps (i.e, from v0.9.2 to v1.0.0) will be coordinated across all repositories, to provide a consistent versionning scheme for each major Nubis Project release.
+Major release bumps (i.e, from v0.9.2 to v1.0.0) will be coordinated across all repositories, to provide a consistent versioning scheme for each major Nubis Project release.

 ## Changelogs